PROG7311-VCDN-2024/CurencyCrunchActivity/Guides/Code.md

 9. Execute to test **but** we are not done just yet
 10. Proceed to add 2 more variables to the model, one to hold te exchange rate from the object and another the calculated conversion value
 11. Ammend the "exchange" endpoint to display the information
+12. Remove Uneccessary Files
-12. Execute again and test.
+13. Execute again and test.